solchef/examples/supabase-onboarding-emails/README.md

 ### 1. Get your Trigger.dev API Key

 If you don't already have a Trigger.dev account, you can create one [here](https://cloud.trigger.dev/login?redirectTo=%2F).
-Since Trigger.dev Cloud is currently in private beta, you can use the invite code `supabase-onboarding-emails-769` invite code to get in (let's just keep this our little secret).
 Under the free tier you can do 10k job runs a month.

 During signup you'll be asked to create your first Trigger.dev project.
 Once you've done that, head over to the Project "Environment & API Keys" page and copy the `DEV` environment server key: